 You are all aware of the recent events that occurred in the Philippines this November, the typhoon Haiyan that stroke South East Asia and really badly hit part of the Philippines, where the death toll counts in thousands, and the situation is now just going to get even worse and worse.

 If you’re of the generation Y (maybe even generation Z) you probably couldn’t escape from the ChatRoulette phenomenon and all its copycat sites and variants (ChatRoulette for dating, ChatRoulette for gays, ChatRoulette for cyber sex, ChatRoulette in French, Italian, Spanish whatever other languages…).
-Being myself a pretty young lad fond of Internet technologies, I can tell you that I already spent some hours (nights) randomly speaking to strangers on such websites.
+Being myself, a cyber addict, I can tell you that I spent numerous nights randomly perusing these sites.

 If you’re not familiar with the concept, these are websites where you are randomly put in front of another person and start a webcam chat with him or her.
 You don’t know that person, she doesn’t know you and you probably live miles apart.
 Which is a pretty cool shyness inhibitor and easy way starting a conversation with a perfect stranger.
 If you don’t like the conversation anymore, you can simply click the “Next” button and you will be facing another random stranger instantly.